i-adarsh/terraform-gcp/main/readme.txt

 =======================================================================
 1. Understanding the Modules (Video 00:25 - 04:05):
 =======================================================================
-As I mentioned earlier that, I have divided the whole infrastructure into 4 different modules.
-Let us now go through each of them briefly to see what function they will perform.
+The whole infrastructure into 4 different modules.
+The brief description of each module is given below.

 For better understanding please watch the attached video